What are some tips and tricks for grabbing a reader’s attention with a white paper?

 You can also attract ideal readers with a well-chosen cover photo.
 For example, consider the covers from two white papers I worked on.

-Nothing spells “finance” better than a blue shirt and tie, a pile of business reports, and a grim expression.
+Nothing spells “finance” better than a blue shirt and tie, a pile of business reports, and a grim expression on the face of a middle-aged white guy.

 Tip #5: Show the reader’s industry